ceph/ceph/doc/man/8/ceph.rst

 Subcommand ``enable_stretch_mode`` enables stretch mode, changing the peering rules and failure handling on all pools.
-For a given PG to successfully peer and be marked active, min_size replicas will now need to be active under all (currently two) CRUSH buckets of type <dividing_bucket>.
+For a given PG to successfully peer and be marked active, ``min_size`` replicas will now need to be active under all (currently two) CRUSH buckets of type <dividing_bucket>.

-`tiebreaker_mon` is the tiebreaker mon to use if a network split happens.
+<tiebreaker_mon> is the tiebreaker mon to use if a network split happens.

-`dividing_bucket` is the bucket type to set for locations for stretching across.
+<dividing_bucket> is the bucket type across which to stretch.
-This will typically be datacenter or other CRUSH hierarchy bucket type that denotes physically or logically distant subdivisions.
+This will typically be ``datacenter`` or other CRUSH hierarchy bucket type that denotes physically or logically distant subdivisions.

-`new_crush_rule` will be set as CRUSH rule for all pools.
+<new_crush_rule> will be set as CRUSH rule for all pools.

 Usage::